 2. Offer Easy Healthy Snacks

 If your child gets hungry between meals, offer a simple and healthy snack that won’t interfere with their appetite later.
-Avoid sugar and high-carb snacks and instead whip up a healthy smoothie or offer your toddler one of these Go & Grow by Similac pouches filled with pureed fruit and veggies.
-Go & Grow by Similac pouches pack in healthy flavors such as Sweet Potato, Apple, Mango, Pumpkin, Banana, and Carrot within an easy to enjoy blended puree.
-This drinkable snack is yummy and will help little ones refuel with more energy for their next activity.
+Avoid sugar and high-carb snacks and instead whip up a healthy smoothie or offer your toddler one of these Go & Grow by Similac pouches filled with pureed fruits and veggies.
+Go & Grow by Similac pouches pack in flavors such as Sweet Potato, Apple, Mango, Pumpkin, Banana, and Carrot within an easy to enjoy blended puree.
+This drinkable snack is flavorful and will help little ones get nutrients from fruits and vegetables and be ready for their next activity.
 My kids also enjoy picking out their own flavors at the store.
 These pureed snack pouches are conveniently available at Walmart!

 Go & Grow by Similac Pouches are the only toddler fruit and veggie puree pouches with OptiGRO to support brain and eye development.
 Go & Grow by Similac Pouches with OptiGRO are a convenient way to help toddlers enjoy more fruits & veggies during meals and snacktime.
-Each pouch has 3-4 servings of combined fruits and veggies or 1/3 the daily recommended servings for your toddler.
+Each pouch has 3-4 servings of combined fruits and veggies, at least 1/3 the daily recommended servings for your toddler.
 You can purchase the pouches at Walmart in the baby food aisle.